icbi-lab/scirpy-paper/case-study/analysis-wu2020.md

 ```

 ### Excluding multichain cells
-Next, we visualize the _Multichain_ cells on the UMAP plot and exclude them from downstream analysis:
+Next, we visualize the _Multichain_ cells on the UMAP plot and exclude them from downstream analysis.
+Multichain cells likely represent doublets.
+This is corroborated by the fact that they tend to
+have a very high number of detected transcripts.

 ```python
 _, pvalue = sp.stats.mannwhitneyu(adata.obs.loc[adata.obs["multi_chain"] == "True", "counts"].values, adata.obs.loc[adata.obs["multi_chain"] == "False", "counts"].values)